Mino dreams of staring out over a tranquil ocean, of holding Taehyun close and not having to let go.

 Says, "You send the report; enjoy your favourite part of the mission," to Mino, as they peel off their gloves and untie boot laces in the doorway of their room.
 "I'm taking a shower."

-(Is joined by Mino five minutes later.
-Mino's chest pressed close up against his back as he slips into the shower behind him, the flat palm of Mino's hand sliding around and down his body with precision.
+(He's joined by Mino five minutes later; Mino's chest pressed close up against his back as he slips into the shower behind him, the flat palm of Mino's hand sliding around and down his body with precision.

 It's a month later and Taehyun's watch is still firmly attached to his wrist.

 Mino's chest rises and falls under his hand as they rest from a sleepless week of trying to stay alive.
-Taehyun lies awake, counts the drips of the tap in the en-suite of their hotel room.
+Taehyun lies awake, counts the drips of the tap in the en-suite of their hotel room in blocks of ten.

 Mino's voice breaks the quiet, thick with exhaustion as he whispers, "What are you thinking about?"

-"How come you can always tell if I'm awake?"
+"How come you can always tell when I'm awake?"
 Taehyun replies.

 "For the same reason you can't help but focus on the ticking of clocks, the dripping of taps and creaks in hallways on the other side of buildings."